Shih-Poo vs Shih Tzu: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shih-Poo has a typical lifespan of 10-18 years, while Shih Tzu lives approximately 10-18 years.
 Health profiles differ significantly between these dogs.
-Shih-Poo is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Shih-Poo is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Shih Tzu faces its own health challenges including Brachycephalic Concerns, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health